 B. What If Someone Else Claims Your GMB Listing Before You?

-It could be a random prankster or some nasty competitor, but it is possible that someone else creates a Google My Business listing under your name and verifies it.
+It could be a random prankster or some nasty competitor, but it is possible that someone else will create a Google My Business listing under your name and verify it.
 But thankfully, there are some measures to claim your listing back.

-Then, the form will ask you what sort of access you want, so select ownership and submit it.
+Then, the form will ask you what access you want, so select ownership and submit it.
 Wait for up to three days for your request to get approved.

 Get Started On Your GMB Account